Meet the Faculty

 Ms. Andrea has studied Waldorf education and child development for more than twenty years and has taught in Tucson Waldorf School’s Early Childhood program for over ten years.
 She received her Waldorf early childhood teacher training from Sunbridge College in New York.
 She is also certified in therapeutic puppetry and storytelling.
 Ms. Andrea is a talented fiber artist and enhances her nursery classroom with the beautiful felted art and puppets she makes.
 She is the mother of three children and recently welcomed her first grandson to the world.

-Kim Lewis – Sun Garden Nursery Lead and Parent-Child Class Director
+Kim Lewis – Sun Garden Nursery (Preschool) Lead

 Ms. Kim has studied and researched child development extensively in the Waldorf tradition and in other complementary approaches, including those of Emmi Pikler and Magda Gerber (infant specialists).
 In addition to her Master’s degree in Waldorf Early Childhood Education from Antioch University, she completed the advanced Pikler training in Budapest and is one of about forty Resources for Infant Educarers (RIE) Associates in North America.